 Mr. Shapiro’s practice focuses on a broad range of constitutional, criminal, appellate, and complex commercial litigation matters, often involving high-stakes challenges to the policies and legal determinations of government actors.
 Mr. Shapiro is regularly engaged in front of New York’s trial courts, federal and state courts of appeal, and the U.S. Supreme Court.

 Mr. Shapiro has represented companies in the real estate, transportation, advertising, and tourism industries, among others, in bringing constitutional and other exceeding-the-scope-of-authority cases against the City and State of New York and other government entities, and has on numerous occasions obtained emergency relief blocking the imminent implementation of statutes, rules, and official policies.
 He has also represented clients in a wide range of commercial disputes and criminal proceedings involving—among other things—fraud, breach of contract, intellectual property, class action, forgery, and attempted armed robbery claims.

-Mr. Shapiro has participated in the preparation of numerous certiorari and merits stage briefs to the U.S. Supreme Court, including as principal architect and author of a number of amicus briefs relied on by the Court in the constitutional, criminal immigration, and separation of powers contexts.
-He has submitted amicus briefs on behalf of Members of Congress, the National Association of Criminal Defense Lawyers, the Immigrant Defense Project, and others, and he is currently leading the trial team in a suit to protect the religious land use and First Amendment rights of a New Jersey synagogue.
-For his work on those cases, among others, Mr. Shapiro was twice nominated for the Frank Wheat Award, given to lawyers in the Firm who demonstrate leadership and obtain significant results for their pro bono clients.
+Mr. Shapiro has participated in the preparation of numerous certiorari and merits stage briefs to the U.S. Supreme Court, including as principal architect and author of a number of amicus briefs relied on by the Court in the constitutional, criminal, and separation of powers contexts.
+His clients have included Members of Congress, the National Association of Criminal Defense Lawyers, and the Immigrant Defense Project.